 Whilst old traditions saw the cicak as a symbol of the goddess, as the Balinese started defining itself as Hindu in the middle of the last century (at the same time as modern education was embraced) they adopted the Hindu Indian Symbolisation of Saraswati, which one now finds in numerous Balinese representation of the goddess.

-Saraswati is the goddess of knowledge, symbolised by a beautiful woman with four hands, riding on a white swan among water lilies.
+Saraswati is thus symbolised by a beautiful woman with four hands, riding on a white swan among water lilies.
 Her hands hold a lontar, the palm leaf manuscript; a chain, the symbol of knowledge as something that never ends; and a musical instrument, the symbol of science as something that develops through the growth of culture.
 During Saraswati Day, schools and institutes of education across the island will be flooded with students all dressed up in their ceremonial finery for a session of communal prayer.
 Resource books are piled high and blessed with offering of fruits, flowers and a sprinkling of holy water.
 Students take this opportunity to pray for guidance with future studies and to lead a harmonious life that adheres to the basic guidelines of Hinduism.

 Saraswati is soon followed by Hari Pagerwesi, or the day of the iron fence.